|Pilot 1st Lt. Grant M. Rea, O-684047 (MIA / POW, executed circa September 1944) Montebello, CA

 MIA August 25, 1944

 Built by Consolidated at San Diego.
-Delivered to the U. S. Army.
-Ferried overseas via Hawaii to the Pacific.
+Delivered to the U. S. Army Air Force (USAAF) as B-24J-170-CO Liberator Serial Number 44-40596.
+Ferried overseas via Hickam Field to the South Pacific.

 Assigned to the 13th Air Force, 5th Bombardment Group, 72nd Bombardment Squadron.
 No known nickname or nose art.
 This bomber was also known by the last three digits of the serial number "596".
 When lost, engines R-1830-65A serial numbers BP-440025, BP-441453, BP-440035 and BP-440003.
 Ten .50 caliber machine guns were aboard, serial numbers unknown.